reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 * `minimize-tours`: minimizes total amount of tours present in solution
 * `maximize-tours`: maximizes total amount of tours present in solution
 * `minimize-arrival-time`: prefers solutions where work is finished earlier
-* `fast-service`: prefers solutions when jobs are served early in tours
+* `fast-service`: prefers solutions when jobs are served early in tours.
+Optional parameter:
+  *  `tolerance`: an objective tolerance specifies how different objective values have to be to consider them different.
+      Relative distance metric is used.

 ### Job distribution objectives